 That said, it’s the two leads who bring everything together, and they make for as engaging a TV partnership as you’re going to get.
-Donal Logue is spectacular as Hank, a compelling anti-hero and really the motor of the show: a mess of a man, he’s Andy Sipowicz meets “The Dude,” dishing off atrocious behavior one moment and charming witticisms the next, impulsive blinders often obscuring a fierce intelligence and a gentle heart.
-But as Britt, Michael Raymond-James gives us perhaps an even more unique character – simple, direct, fearless, aware of his limitations, moving through life with a combination of puppy-dog enthusiasm and shifty, heads-up toughness.
+Donal Logue is spectacular as Hank, a compelling anti-hero and really the motor of the show: a mess of a man, he’s Andy Sipowicz meets “The Dude,” dishing atrocious behavior one moment and charming witticisms the next, impulsive blinders often obscuring a fierce intelligence and a gentle heart.
+But as Britt, Michael Raymond-James gives us perhaps an even more unique character: simple, direct, fearless, aware of his limitations, moving through life with a combination of puppy-dog enthusiasm and shifty, heads-up toughness.
 The chemistry between these two guys is instant, and the camaraderie just leaps off the screen.
-You just like these guys, just as they like each other, and you want them to succeed – despite their weaknesses and vulnerabilities and limited resources.
+You like them, just as they like each other, and you want them to succeed, despite their weaknesses and vulnerabilities and limited resources.

 At this writing, Terriers hasn’t been renewed, and the ratings were pretty poor.
 Perhaps the title was too obscure, the theme song too incongruous, the…chins too hairy, I don’t know.
 What I do know is that Terriers is great TV, and if this is the only season we’re going to get, it couldn’t have been more satisfying.
 The finale ties everything together beautifully, and the last moment of the season couldn’t be more perfect.